 West Coast Swing

-West Coast Swing is a uniquely styled Swing dance popular all along the west coast of North America and slowly gaining a wider following throughout the rest of the continent and beyond.
+West Coast Swing is a uniquely styled Swing dance popular all along the west coast of North America and gaining a wider following throughout the rest of the continent and beyond.
 It is an extremely adaptable social dance for many styles of music.
 Although it can be danced at fast tempos it is usually danced to a slow or medium tempo.

 This dance is characterized by slotted movements and anchoring at the end of each pattern.
 At the highest levels syncopations are emphasized along with rippling body actions and a push and pull style of partnering usually described as “stretched” and “compressed” connections.
-These give the dance a highly fluid look.
+These give the dance a highly fluid and rhythmical look.

 The sophisticated style, wide adaptability and cool, bluesy feel make this dance a popular favorite.